Since joining the Seahawks, Carlos Dunlap is collecting sacks and helping teammates get theirs

 “He just creates some lanes for other guys,” Carroll said of Dunlap.
 “He’s contributed to other guys’ rushes as well.”

-And Dunlap also got his own, with two sacks in the game, including on the final play of the game, a fourth down when Arizona was perched perilously close to Seattle’s end zone at the Seahawks 27-yard line.
+And Dunlap also got his own, with two sacks in the game, including on the final play of the game, a fourth down when Arizona was perched perilously close to Seattle’s end zone at the Seahawks’ 27-yard line.

 Seattle used just a four-man rush, knowing Arizona had to throw it into — or close to — the end zone.
 That might have been risky early in the season.